UcarLab/CMVerify/README.md

 License
 -------

-CMVerify is released under the MIT License.
+CMVerify is released under the AGPL-3.0 License.
 See LICENSE for more information.

 ---